nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Other incorrect date format to try: `markpaid 1 m/2024-13`, `markpaid 1 m/13`, `markpaid 1 m/abc`<br>
       Expected: Similar to previous.

-### Unmarking MonthsPaid for a Specific Month
+### Unmarking a payment date

-1. Unmarking a Month as Paid
+1. Unmarking a month as paid

     1. Prerequisites: Ensure there is a student record with a marked payment for the specified month.
 Use the `find` command to retrieve the student’s index.